Survivor (franchise): Parody

 Beginning on July 8, 2007, a parody of Survivor called Total Drama Island appeared on the Canadian television network Teletoon.
 This animated show included 22 summer campers who signed up to stay at a five-star resort, which actually turned out to be a cruddy summer camp on an island somewhere in Muskoka, Ontario.
 The host, Chris McLean, is modeled after Survivor host Jeff Probst.
 The campers are taken to the island on boats to meet their fellow competitors, being heartbroken at the sight of their wasted summer.
 The campers were separated into two teams: The "Screaming Gophers" and the "Killer Bass".
 Every three days there would be a challenge for the campers to face, from jumping off a 1000 ft high cliff into a lake to survival skills.
 The losing team of each challenge would go to the Bonfire Ceremony the night of the challenge, and vote someone off the team, like Survivor.
 Each team member still in the game would receive a marshmallow, leaving one team member without one.
 The member who does not receive a marshmallow (the symbol of life on the island) would have to walk the Dock of Shame and board the Boat of Losers to leave the island, and "Never ever ever ever ever" return (which turned out to be a lie in the episode "No Pain, No Game").
 After 12 members of the island were voted off, the teams were merged.
 The winner receives a check for the C$100,000 and the final marshmallow.
 The show then ends with Chris thrown off the Dock of Shame.
 The show aired in 188 countries and also appeared on the channels of Cartoon Network and Jetix.
 The show became a critical and commercial success and it spun off into a series.

+Animated adaptation

+In June 2026, an animated film based on the series was announced from Paramount Animation, in partnership with CBS, with Jeff Probst set to executive produce around an animal take of Survivor.